typescript-eslint/typescript-eslint/packages/website/blog/2023-02-06-consistent-type-exports-and-imports-why-and-how.md

 The two rules can auto-fix code to use `type`s as necessary when ESLint is run on the command-line with `--fix` or configured in an editor extension such as the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-For example, the `import` statement from earlier would be autofixed to:
+For example, the `import` statement from earlier would be auto-fixed to:

 ```ts
 import type { GetString } from './types.js';